uoa-compsci-399/marker-allocation-tool-api/README.md

 To start working on a feature either:

 - work on a existing branch (not develop or main)
-- or checkout from develop and name the branch according the branch name specified in the trello item e.g. MAT-2
+- or checkout from develop and name the branch according the branch name specified in the Trello item e.g. MAT-2

 Once you are done with a branch create a pull request to develop.